jamespooley/brain-age-prediction/notes/literature-review.md

 Given a dataset of whole-brain sMRI data, BrainAGE can be used to assess neurodevelopment as follows:
-* Create train/test split of the whole-brain sMRI data.
+* Create train/test split of T1-weighted structural scans.
+* LOOCV:
   * Train SVR on training set.
   * Use SVR to predict age of individuals in the test set.
   * Calculate BrainAGE Score (= predicted age - chronological age)
   * ...
   * Profit

 Applications:
 * [Chronological age of children and adolescents](http://www.neuro.uni-jena.de/pdf-files/Franke-NI12.pdf)